-Upstart is a lending platform that launched in 2012 and caters to borrowers who are new to credit or are rebuilding their scores.
-The platform’s underwriting model takes into account more than 1,500 data points including your academic background and job when deciding approvals.
-Upstart promises applicants a fairer and faster application process that approves loans at a higher clip with lower interest rates than traditional models.
-Upstart may be a good fit for you if your credit score is above 600, you need a relatively large infusion of cash, have a college degree and income of $80,000 or higher, or you don’t have a FICO credit score (other factors like education and job would likely become important).
+Upstart is a lending platform that caters to borrowers who are new to credit or are rebuilding their scores.
+The platform’s underwriting model uses artificial intelligence to assess potential borrowers, taking into account more than 1,600 data points.
+Unlike traditional lenders, it also asks for a range of in-depth personal data points when deciding approvals, including your academic background and job.
+Through their underwriting process, Upstart promises applicants a fairer and faster application process that approves applications at a higher clip with lower interest rates than traditional models.

 - Product Specifications

 - Loan Amounts $1,000 to $50,000

 Loans are accessible to borrowers with short credit histories

 Unique underwriting process helps some borrowers get lower rates

 Funds are usually transferred within one day